framesurge/perseus/docs/next/en-US/advanced/arch.md

 ### CLI Server

-This is just an invocation of the the appropriate server integration's systems with the data provided by the user through the `define_app!` macro.
-This also sets the default location for static content and the `index.html` file.
+This is just an invocation of the the appropriate server integration's systems with the data provided by the user through `PerseusApp`.